thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 populated with a non-empty distinguished name matching the contents of the issuer field in all certificates issued by the subject CA."

-However, {{!RFC9525, Section 2.9}} now recommends that the SubjectDN be empty (null) for all End Entity certificates.
+However, as {{!RFC9525, Section 2}} mandates that the subjectDN not be be used to identify a service, for IoT purposes, an empty SubjectDN avoids all confusion for End Entity certificates.

 Root CA and Subordinate CAs must have a non-null SubjectDN as that value must match the IssuerDN of subordinate certificates.